Western screech owl: Breeding

 Western screech owls are permanent residents of the northwest region of North and Central America, breeding in open woods or mixed woods at forest edges.
 When attracting a female, a male brings her food and creates a series of clicking noises.
 During courtship, the pair preens each other's feathers and sing duets with each other.
 Once a male and female become a pair, they produce a clutch of 2–7 eggs.
 The male delivers food to the female as she broods, and once the eggs hatch, the male continues to provide food which the female feeds to the owlets.
 Both mates then protect their owlets by guarding their tree cavity from dangers such as snakes, jays, and crows.
 The female is inseparable from her young for their first three weeks of life, but afterwards she joins the male in hunting for two weeks until the baby owls are ready to leave the nest.

 Nesting

 Rather than living in traditional nests, Western Screech Owls reside in cavities in trees, banks, or cliffs.
 Of these cavities, the tree species vary.
 They include, but are not limited to oaks, willows, cottonwoods, and cacti.
-These cavities are around 1 feet in diameter and up to 1.5 feet deep.
+These cavities are around 1 foot in diameter and up to 1.5 feet deep.

 More often than not, these cavities are found by the male owl and were made by natural causes or other species such as woodpeckers.
 They could nest in these cavities for several years.

 The cavities serve not only as shelter, but also as a camouflaging device against potential predators.
 The height for these nests range from approximately 10 to 30 feet above ground.